smitjja/ArduinoScheduler/README.md

 I discussed this timing loop spagetti that evolved as my project has grown with my brother, who is a very creative and clever developer.
 He has come accross some multitasking schedulers in his studies and he sugested I implement an inactive ageging scheduler.
 I then did this, and the result was a scheduler that surpassed all my expectations.
-Using this my software never misses a button press, makes adding a task (function) easy and the cpu is not doing anytning for around 66 percent of the time.
+The software never misses a button press, makes adding a task (function) easy and the cpu is not doing anytning for around 66 percent of the time.

-I have several versions of this scheduler for different application (they can be combined into one, however sometimes simple is better if you have only 2k of RAM) and a more basic requirement.
+I have several versions of this scheduler for different applications (they can be combined into one, however sometimes simple is better if you have only 2k of RAM) and a basic requirement.

-The scheduler in SchedulerExample1 is very basic, but works very well in practice.
-Is only a few lines of code and uses minimal resources.
+The scheduler in SchedulerExample1 is quite basic, but works very well in practice.
+It is only a few lines of code and uses minimal resources.

 ####What is a Scheduler